DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-23-environmental-retrospective.md

 banner: /assets/img/blog/blogpost_3.jpg
 preview: "A retrospective in the boss fight's environmental design."
 ---

+<h2 class="post-h2">Hello!</h2>

+For this week, I wanted to give you my retrospective on ONEiRA's first ever boss fight area.
+Specifically, this area would serve as the climax of the entire level and it needed to visually convey that.
+As a result, I started conceptualizing!

-<h2 class="post-h2">Early Conceptualization</h2>
+<h2 class="post-h2">Early Prototyping</h2>

 Initially, when I started working on this area, all we had was this prompt:

 *“Descend from the Temple of the Mother into the Dreamer’s subconscious.”*

-Additionally, this area would serve as the climax of the entire level and it needed to visually convey that.
-As a result, I started conceptualizing!

 Firstly, I repurposed one of our “temple wall” generators and created a giant stone tube that would serve as the base for a tower.
 The general goal of the player here would be to descend the tower and reach the subconscious as an anomaly tries to stop you.